elestio/cloudgate/README.md

 The handler attribute here "simple.handler" mean our handler source code will be in the file simple.js In this example a second function is declared, the handler code is in the same folder but in a different file named full.js In the third apiEndpoint we are using a wildcard (*) so all path starting the the prefix /wildcardtest/ will be routed to that function

+Please notice that some apiEndpoints and websocketEndpoints can have a custom rate limiter setting, it will be applied only if lower than the global rate limiter setting

 **websocketEndpoints**: this works exactly like apiEndpoints, but instead of declaring an handler we have to declare several events: open, message, close